CarloGem/ACC-POConcept/NNNN-template/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-By defualt Kueue decides to admit or not a workload based on the ClusterQuota availability.
+By default Kueue decides to admit or not a workload based on the ClusterQuota availability.
 This can lead to wrongful admissions if the resources are spread across Nodes in a way that no single Node can fully host at least a single Pod of the Workload.

-In such specific settings, without an additional check, Kueue would reserve indefinetly the Workload's resource from the ClusterQuota while the Workload itself is not accepted by Kubernetes.
+In these cases Kueue reserves the Workload's resource from the ClusterQuota but Kubernetes doesn't actually schedule the Workload.
-This may cause Kueue's ClusterQuota to not reflect the true resource usage on the Cluster, possibly refusing incoming Workloads eventhough the Cluster could host them.
+This may cause Kueue's ClusterQuota to not reflect the true resource usage on the Cluster, possibly refusing incoming Workloads even though the Cluster could host them.

 ### Goals